TheMuhammadAdnan/horilla_whitelable/README.md

 ---

-This README provides a comprehensive guide to installing and setting up Horilla on various platforms.
-If you encounter any issues, feel free to reach out to the Horilla community for support.
+This README provides a comprehensive guide to installing and setting upTeam Connecton various platforms.
+If you encounter any issues, feel free to reach out to theTeam Connectcommunity for support.
 Happy coding! 🚀